-Advisory: ART 140 F and ACG 100 F
+Advisory: ART 140 F and ACG 100 F with a grade of "C" or better.

-Two hours lecture and three hours lab per week.
-This is an advanced course with emphasis on design for advertising.
-The assignments are intended to simulate real world experience and may include advertising campaigns, posters, and billboards.
-Finished comprehensive projects will be created on the computer to a professional quality suitable for inclusion in a student's portfolio.
+36 hours lecture and 54 hours lab per term.
+This is an advanced level course with emphasis on design for packaging.
+The assignments are intended to simulate real world experience and will include designing for a range of 3D surfaces.
+Finished comprehensive projects will be created on the computer to a professional quality.
+Students will be introduced to basic digital photography concepts for recording their work and creating images suitable for portfolio inclusion.
 (CSU) (Degree Credit)